isomerpages/moe-necrg/_awards-and-competitions/Land Transport Authority.md

 > "Our teachers felt that the challenge offered many opportunities to instil values such as integrity, responsibility, and independence in the students."

-*Vice Principal of Bukit Panjang Primary*
+*Mr Tan Seng Chuan, Vice Principal of Bukit Panjang Primary*